8 Introduction to Python and Pandas

 8 rows × 18 columns

-You can also directly calculate the relevant statistics on columns you are interested in:
+We can also directly calculate the relevant statistics on numberic columns or rows we are interested in using the functions max(), min(), mean(), median() etc..

 df["MntWines"].max()